scanny/python-pptx/docs/dev/analysis/shp-freeform.rst

    >>> freeform_shape.width.inches, freeform_shape.height.inches
    1.0, 1.0

-As we can see here, the size of the shape is exactly the same, but its position has been translated by location of the origin provided.
+As we can see here, the size of the shape is exactly the same, but it has been translated to be relative to the slide coordinates provided in the `.build_freeform()` call.

 Use Case 4 - Specify position on conversion